Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 Transcript annotation data can be used in many ways.
 One common usage example is for variant annotation, where we need to identify the transcriptional context of a variant set (e.g. promoter-associated, exon, intron, untranslated regions, etc.).

 To demonstrate how we could use our TxDb object created above to annotate variants, we will leverage functionality from another BioConductor package, `VariantAnnotation` that uses TxDb objects directly to annotate a set of variants (that can be in GRanges format).
-An example variant set is also provided, representing variants identified as present over multiple cancer types, as part of The Cancer Genome Atlas (TCGA) Pan-cancer analysis project.
+An example variant set is also provided, representing variants identified as present over multiple cancer types, as part of The Cancer Genome Atlas (TCGA) [Pan-Cancer Analysis of Whole Genomes (PCAWG) project](https://www.nature.com/articles/s41586-020-1969-6).
 Genomic coordinates (hg38) for all identified variants present on chromosome 17 are included in the file `../data/TCGA.pcawg.chr17.bed`.

 ```r
 library(VariantAnnotation)